Responsible Sourcing

 1. Our Zero-Tolerance, Zero-Deforestation Sourcing Policy

-According to numerous studies by NGOs and universities including the National Wildlife Federation, The Nature Conservancy, and University of Wisconsin Madison, nearly 93% of illegal deforestation in the Amazon biome is in the first two levels of cattle suppliers to meat processing facilities.
+According to numerous studies by NGOs and universities including the National Wildlife Federation, The Nature Conservancy, and University of Wisconsin Madison, nearly 93% of illegal deforestation in the Amazon biome is in the first two levels of cattle suppliers to meat processing facilities (breeding and rearing).

 2. Supply Chain Monitoring and Enforcement

 JBS has developed a cattle supplier monitoring system that leverages public and government databases, satellite imagery, and geo–referenced data to verify compliance with socio-environmental standards.
-As a result, our monitoring system covers a significant number of direct livestock suppliers — approximately 73,000 — across an area of about 235,000 miles² (over 610,000 km²).
-Since implementation more than a decade ago, our monitoring system has blocked almost 16,000 potential supplier farms in Brazil.
+Our monitoring system covers a significant number of direct livestock suppliers and has blocked almost 13,000 potential supplier farms in Brazil since implementation over a decade ago.

 3. Technical Assistance and Extension Services

 JBS is investing significant resources to address this challenge.
-We have established a network of 18 Green Offices since 2021 to provide free technical support and extension services to farmers who want to improve environmental performance, productivity, and sustainable practices.
+We have established a network of 20 Green Offices since 2021 to provide free technical support and extension services to farmers who want to improve environmental performance, productivity, and sustainable practices.
 The JBS Green Offices include teams of specialists and certified consultants who provide free technical support to producers to help them bring their farms into compliance.
-To date, JBS Green Offices have helped almost 6,000 farms that produce about 2 million head of cattle to come into compliance with Brazil’s Forest Code requirements.
+To date, JBS Green Offices have helped 8,449 farms that produce about 3.4 million head of cattle come into compliance with Brazil’s Forest Code requirements.

-In addition, JBS provides free agronomic and business planning services to farmers through our Fazenda Nota 10 (“A+ Farm”) Program to help enhance the productivity, profitability, and sustainability of their operations.
+Furthermore, JBS provides free agronomic and business planning services to farmers through our Fazenda Nota 10 (“A+ Farm”) Program to help enhance the productivity, profitability, and sustainability of their operations.
 Utilizing a proprietary software platform, JBS specialists are able to demonstrate both opportunities for on-farm improvement and performance against other producers in the region.
 Certified consultants then help develop strategies to empower producers to sustainably intensify production and reduce the economic incentives to illegally clear additional forest.
+With more than 463 farms currently enrolled, this is the largest group of cattle farmers ever engaged in an initiative of this kind in Brazil.

 1. Multi-Stakeholder Engagement and Collaboration

 Our significant presence in Brazil and daily interactions with producers in the country give us firsthand experience with supply chains vulnerable to potential deforestation events.
 However, JBS is only one participant in the supply chain.
-That’s why we actively participate in multiple global forums, including the United Nations Climate Change Conference of the Parties (COP), the World Economic Forum, and the Tropical Forest Alliance–supported Agriculture Sector Roadmap to 1.5°C, to work collectively to find solutions to the causes of deforestation in palm oil, beef, soy, and other commodities alongside other stakeholders.
+That’s why we actively participate in multiple global forums, including the United Nations Climate Change Conference of the Parties (COP), the World Economic Forum, and the tropical Forest Alliance–supported Agriculture Sector Roadmap to 1.5°C, to work collectively to find solutions to the causes of deforestation that include beef, alongside other stakeholders.

 2. Promoting Sustainable Development